+company-

-- company- - means a body corporate or other entity that has a legal existence separate from that of its members, whether it is incorporated or created in New Zealand or elsewhere: - does not include a limited partnership, other than a listed limited partnership or foreign (ab) corporate limited partnership: - (abb) does not include a look-through company, except in the PAYE rules, the FBT rules, the NRWT rules, the RWT rules, the ESCT rules, the RSCT rules, and for the purposes of subpart FO (Amalgamation of companies):
+- (a) means a body corporate or other entity that has a legal existence separate from that of its members, whether it is incorporated or created in New Zealand or elsewhere: - (ab) does not include a limited partnership, other than a listed limited partnership or foreign corporate limited partnership: - (abb) does not include a look-through company, except in the PAYE rules, the FBT rules, the NRWT rules, the RWT rules, the ESCT rules, the RSCT rules, and for the purposes of subpart FO (Amalgamation of companies):

-- (b) includes a unit trust: - (c) includes a group investment fund that is not a designated group investment fund, but only to the extent to which the fund results from investments made into it that are- - (i) not from a designated source, as defined in section HR 3(5) (Definitions for section HR 2: group investment funds); and - (ii) not made before 23 June 1983, including an amount treated as invested at that date under the definition of pre-1983 investment in section HR 3(8): - (d) includes an airport operator: - (e) includes a statutory producer board: - (f) includes a society registered under the Incorporated Societies Act 1908: - (g) includes a society registered under the Industrial and Provident Societies Act 1908: - (h) includes a friendly society: - (i) includes a building society:
+(b) includes a unit trust: (c) includes a group investment fund that is not a designated group investment fund, but only to the extent to which the fund results from investments made into it that are- (i) not from a designated source, as defined in section HR 3(5) (Definitions for section HR 2: group investment funds); and (ii) not made before 23 June 1983, including an amount treated as invested at that date under the definition of pre-1983 investment in section HR 3(8): (d) includes an airport operator: (e) includes a statutory producer board: (f) includes a society registered under the Incorporated Societies Act 1908: (g) includes a society registered under the Industrial and Provident Societies Act 1908: (h) includes a friendly society: (i) includes a building society:

-- 240. As the definition extends to any entity with a legal existence separate from that of its members, this includes a wide variety of entities established under the laws of other countries that, although not companies in the strict sense, are equivalent to companies.
-If any such entity satisfied any of the company residence tests in s YD 2, it would be a New Zealand tax resident company so would be liable for tax here on its worldwide income. - 241.
+- 246. As the definition extends to any entity with a legal existence separate from that of its members, this includes a wide variety of entities established under the laws of other countries that, although not companies in the strict sense, are equivalent to companies.
+If any such entity satisfied any of the company residence tests in s YD 2, it would be a New Zealand tax resident company so would be liable for tax here on its worldwide income.
+Similarly, if a trust settled in another jurisdiction falls within the definition of "unit trust" in the Act, it will be a company for the purposes of applying the New Zealand company residence tests. - 247.
 Usually a look-through company (LTC) is treated as being transparent, but for some tax purposes it is still treated as a company.
 For example, an LTC is not transparent for the purposes of the NRWT rules and the RWT rules.
 In those circumstances, the tax residence of the owners of the company is not relevant.
-This means someone paying passive income to an LTC that meets the requirements of subpart HB can assume they are making a payment to a New Zealand tax resident company and not to the owners of the company.
-The company can be assumed to be a New Zealand tax resident company because to qualify as an LTC in the first place the company needs to be a New Zealand tax resident under s YD 2 and any applicable DTA.
+This means someone paying passive income to an LTC that meets the requirements of subpart HB can assume they are making a payment to a New Zealand tax resident company and not to the owners of the company can be assumed to be a New Zealand tax resident company needs to be a New Zealand tax resident under s YD 2 and any applicable DTA.